Jimmy Verdon

-Jimmy Verdon (born November 4, 1981) is an American football defensive end who was most recently a member of the Saskatchewan Roughriders.
-He was originally drafted by the New Orleans Saints in the seventh round of the 2005 NFL Draft.
-He played college football at Arizona State.
+Jimmy Verdon (born November 4, 1981) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the New Orleans Saints in the seventh round of the 2005 NFL draft.
+He played college football for the Arizona State Sun Devils.

-Verdon has also been a member of the Cincinnati Bengals.
+Verdon was also a member of the Cincinnati Bengals and Saskatchewan Roughriders.

-Early years
+Early life

-Verdon attended Pomona High School in Pomona, California and played linebacker, fullback and quarterback.
+Verdon attended Pomona High School in Pomona, California, and played free safety, fullback and quarterback.

 College career

 Verdon attended Arizona State University.
 He earned second-team All-Pac-10 honors and was voted the team's Most Valuable Defensive Player in 2004.
 During his college career, he played in 49 games with 38 starts, making 155 tackles and 10 sacks.
 He majored in interdisciplinary studies/education and sociology.

 Professional career

 New Orleans Saints

-Verdon was selected by the New Orleans Saints in the seventh round (232nd overall) in the 2005 NFL Draft.
+Verdon was selected by the New Orleans Saints in the seventh round (232nd overall) in the 2005 NFL draft.
 During a pre-season game against the New England Patriots, he returned a fumble for a touchdown.
 He made his NFL debut at the Atlanta Falcons on December 12.

 After playing the preseason for the Saints, he was waived on September 8.